https://invisible-island.net/ncurses/man/

 +-----+------+-------+

-escape sequences, just like a function key.
+an escape sequence, as with a function key.

 Testing Key Codes